The Renters Insurance Crisis

 To those folks, Hackett says, "fires and break-ins do happen.
 Ask yourself: if you lost everything in your apartment [or house] tomorrow, could you afford to replace it all?"

-If you think renters insurance is going to be a waste of money due to a presumption that you're never going to put it to use, remember that the same thing could be said of those car, homeowners, and life insurance policies for which you regularly send in payments.
+Do you think renters insurance is going to be a waste of money because you're never going to use it?
+The same applies to those car, homeowners, and life insurance policies for which you regularly send in payments.

-Something else that renters should, but rarely do, consider while contemplating buying this kind of insurance: the liability coverage it provides.
+Something else renters should consider while thinking buying this kind of insurance: the liability coverage it provides.

-What this means is that if someone is injured by you or even by one of your pets while in your apartment or house the liability portion of your renters policy may cover some or all of the related medical bills.
+Liability coverage protects you if someone is injured by you or even your pet when they're in your apartment.
+This part of your renters policy may cover some or all of the related medical bills.

 Also, should that person decide to sue you because of the injuries they sustained while on your property, your renters insurance can help cover the related legal costs.